Particular/docs.particular.net/samples/azure-service-bus-netstandard/hierarchy-migration/sample.md

 └── samples.asbs.hierarchymigration.endpoint2.migration
 Press any key to continue with the migration

------ The subscription Samples.ASBS.HierarchyMigration.Endpoint2 on topic bundle-to-publish-to has been deleted ------ Topics
+----- The subscription 'Samples.ASBS.HierarchyMigration.Endpoint2' on topic 'bundle-to-publish-to' has been deleted ------ Topics
 ├── bundle-to-publish-to
 │   ├── Samples.ASBS.HierarchyMigration.Endpoint1